 Follow these steps to keep your TaxCaddy account secure.

-When logging in to TaxCaddy, you can select Don't ask me for verification again on this computer to have TaxCaddy remember this device so you don't need to enter the code when logging in on this device in the future.
+When logging in to TaxCaddy, you can select Don't ask again on this device to have TaxCaddy remember this device so you don't need to enter the code when logging in on this device in the future.
 Two-factor authentication will remain enabled and you will be prompted to enter a code when logging in to TaxCaddy from another device.

-Tip: If you don't see the option for Don't ask me for verification again on this device while logging in with two-factor authentication, your browser may be in private mode or your browser may not support session storage.
+If you don't see the option for Don't ask again on this device while logging in with two-factor authentication, your browser may be in private mode or your browser may not support session storage.
 Update your browser and switch out of private mode to correct this issue, or submit and ticket for further assistance.
-If you check the Don't ask me for verification again on this device box but you are still asked for a text verification code your browser cookies are disabled.
+If you check the Don't ask again on this device box but you are still asked for a text verification code your browser cookies are disabled.

 - Don't use the same password you use for another account.
 Keep your TaxCaddy password private.